 1) Offset by mandatory retirement of permitted quantities which are actively used within the SWUCA, to the extent such quantities are eligible to provide offset, pursuant to agreements between the Licensee and other Permittees which are subject to review by SWFWMD for conformity with generally applicable standards; or

-2) Offset through recharge and subsequent withdrawal of water pursuant to the Aquifer Recharge and Recovery Project described in SWFWMD Specific Condition B.II.A.21; or

-3) Approved as a "competing application" under the applicable standards of Section 373.233, F.S.
+2) Approved as a "competing application" under the applicable standards of Section 373.233, F.S.

 iii.
-To the extent that maximum total groundwater use in the SWUCA is not fixed in a manner which limits the withdrawal of Upper Floridan aquifer water for DEF's Hines Energy Complex, the Licensee may withdraw from that source up to 17.5 MGD subject to the requirements of SWFWMD Specific Conditions B.II.A.14.a., 14.b.(2).i., and 14.b.(2).ii.1), but not subject to those of Condition B.II.A.14.b.(2).ii.2).
+To the extent that maximum total groundwater use in the SWUCA is not fixed in a manner which limits the withdrawal of Upper Floridan aquifer water for DEF's Hines Energy Complex, the Licensee may withdraw from that source up to 17.5 MGD subject to the requirements of Section B. Specific Conditions, Condition II.
+SWFWMD, paragraphs A.14.a., A.14.b.(2).i., and A.14.b.(2).ii.1).

-(3) The Licensee's current development schedule for ultimate site capacity at the Hines Energy Complex estimates incremental additions of generating capacity at an approximate average rate of 500 MW (range of 450 to 550 MW) every four years for the period 1998 through 2018, both inclusive, for a total of approximately 3,000 MW.
-The following additional requirements shall apply in order to ensure that the Licensee's actual water needs are accurately reflected within SWFWMD Specific Condition B.II.A and do not unnecessarily deprive other users of groundwater:
+(3) The Licensee's current development schedule for Ultimate Site Capacity at the Hines Energy Complex estimates incremental additions of generating capacity at an approximate average rate of 500 MW (range of 450 to 550 MW) every four years for the period 1998 through 2018, both inclusive, for a total of approximately 3,000 MW.
+The following additional requirements shall apply in order to ensure that the Licensee's actual water needs are accurately reflected within this Condition and do not unnecessarily deprive other users of groundwater:

 i.
-In each supplemental application for the construction and operation of a further increment of generating capacity at the Hines Energy Complex, the Licensee shall indicate (i) whether it has determined not to install any prior or subsequent increment of generating capacity, (ii) the basis for delay in the installation of any increment of generating capacity for more than 5 years beyond the estimated schedule, and (iii) the quantity of groundwater from the Upper Floridan aquifer which any such increment of capacity that has been eliminated or delayed would have required.
+In each Supplemental Application for the construction and operation of a further increment of generating capacity at the Hines Energy Complex, the Licensee shall indicate (i) whether it has determined not to install any prior or subsequent increment of generating capacity, (ii) the basis for delay in the installation of any increment of generating capacity for more than 5 years beyond the estimated schedule, and (iii) the quantity of groundwater from the Upper Floridan aquifer which any such increment of capacity that has been eliminated or delayed would have required.

 ii.
-If the Licensee has determined not to install any increment of generating capacity or in the absence of a reasonable basis for a delay greater than 5 years, the quantity of groundwater which the Licensee is authorized to withdraw from the Upper Floridan aquifer in support of ultimate site capacity may be reduced accordingly.
+If the Licensee has determined not to install any increment of generating capacity or in the absence of a reasonable basis for a delay greater than 5 years, the quantity of groundwater which the Licensee is authorized to withdraw from the Upper Floridan aquifer in support of Ultimate Site Capacity may be reduced accordingly.

 c.
-On-site rainwater and stormwater capture and use, reuse of internal wastewater streams, reuse of available treated wastewater sources, and use of other sources (excluding the Upper Floridan aquifer and intermediate aquifers) of nonpotable water shall constitute reasonable and beneficial uses of water; as such uses are set forth in the SCA and approved in the site certification process, and are hereby authorized as required in support of ultimate capacity at DEF's Hines Energy Complex ; provided, however, that use or reuse of nonpotable water shall be deemed unreasonable if it will result in degradation of cooling pond water quality below the levels proposed by the Licensee in support of the ultimate site capacity certification or any water quality standard made applicable by federal or state law.
+Onsite rainwater and stormwater capture and use, reuse of internal wastewater streams, reuse of available treated wastewater sources, and use of other sources (excluding the Upper Floridan aquifer and intermediate aquifers) of nonpotable water shall constitute reasonable and beneficial uses of water; as such uses are set forth in the SCA and approved in the Site Certification process, and are hereby authorized as required in support of ultimate capacity at DEF's Hines Energy Complex ; provided, however, that use or reuse of nonpotable water shall be deemed unreasonable if it will result in degradation of cooling pond water quality below the levels proposed by the Licensee in support of the Ultimate Site Capacity Certification or any water quality standard made applicable by federal or state law.